-This article is about the best things to do in Nuwara Eliya, the ten best places were chosen based on the reviews collected by seerendipity tours from its customers.
+This article is about the ten best things to do in Nuwara Eliya, the ten best things to do in Nuwara Eliya was chosen based on the reviews collected by seerendipity tours from its customers.

 Nuwara Eliya is one of the most popular holiday destinations in Sri Lanka and attracts hundreds of thousands of local as well as foreign travellers every year.